Efficiency movement: Britain

-Representative legislation included the Education Act of 1902, which emphasized the role of experts in the schools system.
+Representative legislation included the Education Act 1902, which emphasized the role of experts in the schools system.
 Higher education was an important initiative, typified by the growth of the London School of Economics, and the foundation of Imperial College.

 There was a pause in the movement between 1904 and 1909, when interest resumed.
 The most prominent new leaders included Liberals Winston Churchill and David Lloyd George, whose influence brought a bundle of reform legislation that introduced the welfare state to Britain.

 Much of the popular and elite support for National Efficiency grew out of concern for Britain's military position, especially with respect to Germany.
 The Royal Navy underwent a dramatic modernization, most famously in the introduction of the Dreadnought, which in 1906 revolutionized naval warfare overnight.

 Germany

 In Germany the efficiency movement was called "rationalization" and it was a powerful social and economic force before 1933.
 In part it looked explicitly at American models, especially Fordism.
 The Bedaux system was widely adopted in the rubber and tire industry, despite strong resistance in the socialist labor movement to the Bedaux system.
 Continental AG, the leading rubber company in Germany, adopted the system and profited heavily from it, thus surviving the Great Depression relatively undamaged and improving its competitive capabilities.
 However most German businessmen preferred the home-grown REFA system which focused on the standardization of working conditions, tools, and machinery.

 "Rationalization" meant higher productivity and greater efficiency, promising science would bring prosperity.
 More generally it promised a new level of modernity and was applied to economic production and consumption as well as public administration.
 Various versions of rationalization were promoted by industrialists and Social Democrats, by engineers and architects, by educators and academics, by middle class feminists and social workers, by government officials and politicians of many parties.
 It was ridiculed by the extremists in the Communist movement.
 As ideology and practice, rationalization challenged and transformed not only machines, factories, and vast business enterprises but also the lives of middle-class and working-class Germans.